Sankeerthgoud/FB-Comment-BOT/README.md

 # Usage:
-From the above folder open command prompt(SHIFT+Right click) - "python fbCommentBot.py --u=username --p=password"
+From the above folder open command prompt(SHIFT+Right click) and run the command - "python fbCommentBot.py --u=username --p=password" to start the script.
+Sit back and watch it do the work.

 *Change the group link at line 36